jsn-nz/count/README.md

-# NZ PAYE Tax Calculator
+# Count.co.nz - NZ PAYE Tax Calculator

-Welcome to the repository for the NZ PAYE Tax Calculator, a web application designed to calculate New Zealand's PAYE tax.
+Welcome to the repository for count.co.nz, a web application designed to calculate New Zealand's PAYE tax.
 The data for this calculator is sourced from [www.ird.govt.nz](https://www.ird.govt.nz).

 ## Features